Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 3/Week 3 Notes.md

 The equation for related or pared data is simply $d_f = n - 1$ where $n$ is the size of the dataset.

 ## ANOVA

+***Keep in mind for later (you don't need to understand this right now): One-Way and Two-Way ANOVA are generally only used for between-subject experiments***

+***And keep this in mind for now (and always — you have to understand this right now): the independent variables in ANOVA always have to be categorical/discrete.
+They cannot be continuous.
+The dependent variable, however, definitely can be continuous***

 ANOVA is "Analysis of Variance,"and compares the variance of data.
 It's another way to compare the means between groups of data.
 While the t-test can help us compare the statistical significance of the difference in mean between two groups, ANOVA can do it for more than two groups.